aodhanlutetiae/bc/index.md

 The first two online courses outline the Python programming language that you'll be using a lot.
 This is a really versatile language and you'll be able to put it to work for lots of things.
 And, happily, it's pretty easy to get started with.

-Then there are two courses on web development: one on HTML which is used to build web pages, and another on CSS which often controls how they look.
+Then there are courses about web development: HTML which is used to build web pages, and CSS which often controls how they look.

 You don't have to use *these* courses; if you want to learn the same stuff in a different way, go for it.

-Finally there are two more online courses.
-One is a series of challenges to work on your Python skills and solve some problems; the other is an introduction to Javascript, another powerful programming language you'll use from September.
+Finally there are some online courses to practice Python, do general problem solving and learn some Javascript (another powerful programming language you'll use from September).

 ---